Arnold Bernstein: Career

 In 1951, Bernstein arranged the purchase of the vessel by SGS Société de Surveillance S. A. in Geneva, Switzerland (with registered owner: Compania Naviera Estrella de Plata S. A., Panama, call sign: HOHX) and renamed Silverstar.
 (Estrella de Plata is the specific Spanish language way of translating Silver Star, the award first granted during World War II to U.S. Forces for gallantry in action against an enemy.)
 Because of his vast and detailed knowledge and experience in passenger shipping, Bernstein involved himself in the details of conversion.
 A successful operation of the vessel would be essential to the growth of his personal wealth; every penny he could save would make the possibility of success more likely.
 Every aid to efficient operation he could add during conversion would potentially increase profitability and safety.

-The Silverstar was brought into the ship yard of Howaldtswerke AG, Hamburg for conversion into a cruise liner while at the same time she was lengthened by 22 feet (6.71 m) at the stern.
+Silverstar was brought into the shipyard of Howaldtswerke AG, Hamburg for conversion into a cruise liner while at the same time she was lengthened by 22 feet (6.71 m) at the stern.
 Bernstein had personal and professional connections with executives of the shipyard, and so did Winkler.
 To accommodate a maximum of 420 passengers, 171 air-conditioned passenger cabins were provided at time when air-conditioned cabins were not standard.

-Beginning in 1952 the Bernstein-controlled Silver Star Line sailed the Silverstar for "informal" vacation cruises from Washington DC, Charleston, Miami, and New Orleans to the Caribbean Sea, calling mainly in ports like Bermuda, Nassau, Havana and Vera Cruz.
+Beginning in 1952 the Bernstein-controlled Silver Star Line sailed Silverstar for "informal" vacation cruises from Washington DC, Charleston, Miami, and New Orleans to the Caribbean Sea, calling mainly in ports like Bermuda, Nassau, Havana and Vera Cruz.
 At the end of each summer, she sailed to West Germany for annual dry docking.
 In March 1955 Silverstar made a port of call in Tunis on a Mediterranean cruise.
 In December 1956 the charter on the vessel was transferred to Caribbean Cruise Lines and she sailed for one additional voyage.
 In January of 1957, Silverstar was sold to state-owned Flota Argentina de Navegación Fluvial (Buenos Aires) and renamed Ciudad de Santa Fé.

 In 1957, Bernstein founded the American Banner Lines in New York and arranged the financing for purchase and conversion of the freighter Badger Mariner into a passenger ship.
 In 1958, it was put into service as the passenger vessel Atlantic in the New York-Antwerp-Amsterdam trade, but competition with airlines caused him difficulty in financing a sister ship.
-In 1959, he sold the Atlantic to American Export Lines in order to be refitted as a warm weather cruise liner, and he decided to retire at the age of 71, to his home in New Rochelle, New York, because of his declining health.
+In 1959, he sold Atlantic to American Export Lines in order to be refitted as a warm weather cruise liner, and he decided to retire at the age of 71, to his home in New Rochelle, New York, because of his declining health.